williamouyang/okta.github.io/_source/docs/api/resources/oauth2.md

 ## Tokens
 {:.beta}
-> Access Token and Refresh Token for Okta resource server are not covered in this section.
-The format and validating method of them are subject to change without prior notice.
+> Access Tokens and Refresh Tokens for Okta resource server are not covered in this section.
+The format and validation method of these tokens are subject to change without prior notice.
 {:.beta}

-> Access Token and Refresh Token for non-Okta resource server are currently in **Beta** status.
+> Access Tokens and Refresh Tokens for non-Okta resource server are currently in **Beta** status.
 {:.beta}

 ### Access Token
 {:.beta}
-Access Token is a [JSON web token (JWT)](https://tools.ietf.org/html/rfc7519) encoded in base64URL format and contains [a header](#header), [the payload](#payload), and [the signature](#signature).
+An Access Token is a [JSON web token (JWT)](https://tools.ietf.org/html/rfc7519) encoded in base64URL format that contains [a header](#header), [payload](#payload), and [signature](#signature).
 A resource server can authorize the client to access particular resources based on the [scopes and claims](#scopes-and-claims) in the Access Token.
 {:.beta}

 ### Header